realworldocaml/book/en/compiler-output-formats.md

     ))
 ```

-This code contains exactly the same error as before, but we've added an explicit
+This code contains exactly the same error as before, but we've added a closed
+type definition of the polymorphic variants, and a type annotation to the
-type annotation for the `algebra` definition.
-The error we get is far more direct.
+`algebra` definition.
+The compiler error we get is much more useful now.

 ```console
 $ ocamlc -i broken_poly_with_annot.ml